Dustpancake/Barnes-Hut/readme.md

 # Barnes-Hut Python Simulations

-Created by F Baker Nov/Dec 2017 for PH2140 at Royal Holloway \n Currently still in Alpha
+Created by F Baker Nov/Dec 2017 for PH2140 at Royal Holloway

+Currently still in Alpha

 ----